MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-IV-Office-LaborManagement-Standards-Department-Labor/subchapter-B-Standards-Conduct/part-458-Standards-Conduct/subpart-C-Hearing-Related-Matters/section-458.90.md

 ##### § 458.90 Briefs in support of exceptions. #####

-Link to an amendment published at 86 FR 1785, Jan.
-11, 2021.

-(a) Any brief in support of exceptions shall contain only matters included within the scope of the exceptions and shall contain, in the order indicated, the following:
+(a) Any brief in support of exceptions shall be filed in accordance with 29 CFR part 26, contain only matters included within the scope of the exceptions, and contain, in the order indicated, the following:

 (1) A concise statement of the case containing all that is material to the consideration of the questions presented;